SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 Once you have closed all the issues that are in scope for the [MVP](assembly_line_setup#stick-to-an-mvp) and tested the interview yourself, it should be ready to hand off to the decisionmaker and stakeholders for their testing and feedback.

-Get the interview ready the same as [above](#get-preliminary-feedback), then click the **Share** button in the testing project playground to get the link to the interview.
+Get the interview ready the same as [above](#preliminary-feedback), then click the **Share** button in the testing project playground to get the link to the interview.

 :::tip
 When sharing the interview link, make sure the URL ends with `#page1`.
-If you have been testing the interview the **Share** link will go to the last page you were viewing instead of the start of the interview.
+If you have been testing the interview the **Share** link will point to the last page you were viewing instead of the start of the interview.
 Usually this won't matter, but it could result in unexpected behavior.
 :::

-Share the link with the decisionmaker, and give them a few tips for giving helpful feedback:
+Share the link with the decisionmaker and give them a few tips for giving helpful feedback:

-* The feedback should come in the form of a written list of requested changes.
+* The feedback should come in the form of a written list of requested changes
-* If there is confusing or conflicting feedback from stakeholders it is the decisionmaker's responsiblity to clarify it before presenting it to the interview building team.
+* If there is confusing or conflicting feedback from stakeholders it is the decisionmaker's responsiblity to clarify it before presenting it to the interview building team
 * Change requests should be specific.
 For example, if the text of a question should be changed, the change request should include the new text.
 * At the top of each page of the interview is an ID.
 This ID is a reliable identifier when referring to an interview page.
-(The "fifth page" might be different dependind on the interview logic.)
+(For example, the "fifth page" might be different depending on the interview logic.)

 ## Revise the Interview